Dandenong: Sport

 Dandenong hosts numerous football (soccer) clubs.
 Dandenong Thunder plays in the Victorian Premier League which is the second tier behind the A-League and enjoys much support from the local community.
-The side plays their home fixtures at George Andrews Reserve has been both premiers and champions of Victoria multiple times.
+The side plays their home fixtures at George Andrews Reserve and has been both premiers and champions of Victoria multiple times.
 The other teams are Dandenong City SC, White Star Dandenong FC and Dandenong Wolves Football Club.
-Dandenong based teams have hosted many international players in its time.
-These include players such as Ljubo Miličević, Eugene Galeković, Ante Milicic, Cengiz Benlisoy, Semih Yildiz, Cenk Ali and Ilker Berberoglu.
+Dandenong-based teams have hosted many international players in its time, including Ljubo Miličević, Eugene Galeković, Ante Milicic, Cengiz Benlisoy, Semih Yildiz, Cenk Ali and Ilker Berberoglu.

 Dandenong also has numerous cricket clubs in the area.
 Dandenong Cricket Club plays in the Victorian Premier League and has produced a number of state players to date.
 The most important of these have been Peter Siddle (Australia), Darren Pattinson (England) and Cameron White (Australia) who have all gone on to play test cricket.
 Other prominent players from the club include Ian Harvey, James Pattinson, Brett Forsyth, Ercan Ileri, Jackson Coleman and Kumar Sana.
 The area also consists of a women's team, the Dandenong Women's Cricket Club who compete in the Victorian Women's Cricket Association.

 Several other clubs in the area play in the Dandenong and District Cricket Association (DDCA).
 These include Buckley Ridges, Dandenong North, Dandenong West, and the St Mary's Cricket Clubs.
 Other clubs within the City of Greater Dandenong include Coomoora, Keysborough, Lyndale, Parkfield, Silverton, Southern Pirates, Springvale and Springvale South Cricket Clubs.

 Noble Park Cricket Club is also located within the City of Greater Dandenong, and plays in the Victorian Sub-District Cricket Association.

 The South Eastern Titans Rugby League club fields both junior & senior teams in the NRL Victoria competition.
 Their home ground is located at Greaves Reserve.

 Golfers play at the course of the Forest Hills Golf Club on Wedge Street, Dandenong.

-Dandenong Stadium

-The Dandenong stadium is the home of the Dandenong Rangers (an Australian Women's Basketball League team) and Victoria's state volleyball competition, and from 7 to 12 July played host to the 2008 Australian Junior Volleyball Championships.